 Business description.
 Cintas Corporation (collectively with its majority-owned subsidiaries and any entities over which it has control, "Cintas") provides highly specialized products and services to businesses of all types primarily throughout North America, as well as Latin America, Europe and Asia.
-Cintas is North America's leading provider of corporate identity uniforms through rental and sales programs, as well as a significant provider of related business services, including entrance mats, restroom cleaning services and supplies, carpet and tile cleaning services, first aid, safety and fire protection products and services and document management services.
+Cintas is North America's leading provider of corporate identity uniforms through rental and sales programs, as well as a significant provider of related business services, including entrance mats, restroom cleaning services and supplies, carpet and tile cleaning services, and first aid, safety and fire protection products and services.
 Cintas' products and services are designed to enhance its customers' images and to provide additional safety and protection in the workplace.

-Cintas classifies its businesses into four operating segments based on the types of products and services provided.
-The Rental Uniforms and Ancillary Products operating segment consists predominantly of revenue derived from the rental of corporate identify uniforms and other garments, including flame resistant clothing, and the rental and/or sale of mats, mops, shop towels, restroom supplies and other rental services.
+Effective August 31, 2014, Cintas classifies its businesses into three reportable operating segments ("operating segments") based on the types of products and services provided.
+The Rental Uniforms and Ancillary Products operating segment consists of the rental and servicing of uniforms and other garments including flame resistant clothing, mats, mops and shop towels and other ancillary items.
+In addition to these rental items, restroom cleaning services and supplies and carpet and tile cleaning services are also provided within this operating segment.
 The Uniform Direct Sales operating segment consists of the direct sale of uniforms and related items.
 The First Aid, Safety and Fire Protection Services operating segment consists of first aid, safety and fire protection products and services.
-The Document Management Services operating segment consists of document destruction (through April 30, 2014), document imaging and document retention services.